Nishant-Nagururu/DTE_CTGAN/README.md

 - **NumPy, Matplotlib, Pillow**
 - **TensorFlow-GAN, TensorFlow-Hub** (for Inception-based FID)

 If you are running on an HPC, make sure to load the required modules (CUDA, Python, etc.).
-The provided `run.shh` Slurm script handles the environment setup on many HPC systems (e.g., UF HiPerGator).
+The provided `run.sh` Slurm script handles the environment setup on many HPC systems (e.g., UF HiPerGator).

 ---